Couples & Relationship Counselling in Jakarta

 About Vi & Approach

 I am Vi, a Couples & Relationship Counsellor based in Jakarta.
-I work with English or French-speaking couples seeking structured support for their relationship.I was born to Vietnamese parents, grew up in France, and have lived in Asia for the past twenty years — first in China and now in Jakarta.
+I work with English or French-speaking couples seeking structured support for their relationship.I was born to Vietnamese parents, grew up in France, and have lived in China and Indonesia for the past 20 years.
 Before focusing on relationship work, I worked in corporate roles and later within diplomatic and development organisations.
 This background informs my understanding of cross-cultural dynamics, relocation stress, and the pressures that dual-career and internationally mobile couples often face.My work is grounded in relational and systemic practice, with training through the Relational Life Institute and additional training with The Gottman Institute.
-I am currently completing my psychotherapy practitioner training with E-Faculte de Psychologie et Psychanalyse (France).In our work together, I take an engaged and balanced role.
-Each partner is given space to express their perspective and experience.
-We explore how the difficulties in the relationship have developed over time and what may be keeping them in place.
-The aim is to create greater understanding, clarity, and the possibility of change.
+I am currently completing my psychotherapy practitioner training with E-Faculte de Psychologie et Psychanalyse (France).Unlike traditional 'passive' therapy, I take an engaged role in the room and offer a environment that respects your cultural nuances while challenging the patterns that keep you stuck.

 Practical Information